Sepecat Jaguar models in 1/72 scale

 I added a lot of acrylic white as well to get a lighter scale effect.

-A "fake canopy" painted black is situated
+A "fake canopy" was painted black that is situated

 at the nose gear bay.